-Mumbai, (IANS): West Indies captain Darren Sammy on Wednesday revealed that his bowlers are competing among themselves to get the prize-wicket of Sachin Tendulkar in the cricket legend's farewell and 200th Test that starts on Thursday.
+Mumbai, Nov 13 (IANS) West Indies captain Darren Sammy Wednesday revealed that his bowlers are competing among themselves to get the prize-wicket of Sachin Tendulkar in the cricket legend's farewell and 200th Test that starts here Thursday.

 "From the moment we heard it is going to be his last Test in Mumbai, all the bowlers were quite motivated.
 There is a chance to go down in history.
 The last stroke he would play in any cricket match and your name could go down in there," Sammy said on the eve of the match at the Wankhede Stadium.

 "We will see how it goes Thursday and bringing down the curtains on a glittering career of a man who has been a great ambassador not only for India but for world cricket," he added.

 The West Indies lost the first Test at Kolkata by an innings and 51 runs.